 - Put the house on an expanse of land that featured fruit trees and large gardens

-- Took a dream trip back to their homeland for vacation
+- Took a dream trip back to their homeland to visit family

 - Survived very hard times, starting with the Great Depression

 - Were mentors and teachers for many (including myself)

 Pretty impressive stuff, in my opinion.
 Fear can be a killer, but my grandparents refused to let it stand in their way.

 With Wrecking Ball, Bruce Springsteen set out to write a song about the demolition of the old Giants Stadium.
 He instead came up with an anthem about fighting back hard times and the ultimate decay of our lives.

 In the song, the lyrics ring out “When your game has been decided, and you’re burning the clock down…”

 Folks, life is short.
 The game has nearly been decided.
 Our clock is burning down.
 It’s hard to take action on the truly important because of the all of the little things that need to be done.
 As my cousin once said, “Life gets in the way.”